mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Landscape orientation

-By default, the Date Picker automatically sets the orientation based on the `window.orientation` value.
+By default, the Date Picker component automatically sets the orientation based on the `window.orientation` value.

 You can force a specific orientation using the `orientation` prop.